 VM-20 Section 7.G.2.b

 b.
 The company shall map each of the proxy funds defined in Section 7.I and Section 7.J to the prescribed fund returns defined in Section 7.G.2.a.
 This mapping process may involve blending the accumulation factors from two or more of the prescribed fixed income and/or equity returns to create the projected returns for each proxy fund.
-If a proxy fund cannot be appropriately mapped to some combination of the prescribed returns, the company shall determine an appropriate return and disclose the rationale for determining such return.
+If a proxy fund cannot be appropriately mapped to some combination of the prescribed returns, the company shall determine an appropriate return using a non-prescribed scenario generator and disclose the methodology underlying the non-prescribed scenario generator.

+In using non-prescribed scenario generators to determine the return for proxy funds that cannot be mapped to the prescribed economic generator, the scenarios so generated must be consistent with the general relationships between risk and return observed in the fund returns from the prescribed scenario generator.
+This does not imply a strict functional relationship between the model parameters for various markets/funds, but it would generally be inappropriate to assume that a market or fund consistently “outperforms” (lower risk, higher expected return relative to the efficient frontier) over the long term.

 VM-31 Section 3.D.11.p (new section)

+Proxy Funds Not Within Scope of Prescribed Scenario Generator – For any proxy fund returns generated by a non-prescribed scenario generator (e.g., volatility control funds and any funds projected dynamically in the liability model), a description of:

+The market price of risk implied in the projected fund returns.

+A correlation matrix that illustrates the average correlations across all scenarios and all time periods of the projected fund returns with the fund returns generated by the prescribed generator.

+Any other information that provides assurance that the returns for proxy funds generated using a non-prescribed scenario generator do not consistently outperform over the long term if the company believes that the market price of risk and correlations described above are misleading or not relevant.